ZazenCloud/Habit-Tracker/README.md

 - Be able to view the history of the habit
 - See the streak for that habit
 - Be able to edit/delete habits
+- Chat with Gemini AI about your habit progress

 ## Tech Stack